fenduru/backbone.marionette/docs/marionette.application.md

   return this.todoLists[type];
 });

-// Make the request for the list at the moment that you need it var someData = MyApp.request("todoList", "groceries");
+// Make the request to get the grocery list var groceryList = MyApp.request("todoList", "groceries");
 ```

 ### Commands